ni/systemlink-operations-handbook/CONTRIBUTING.md

 [MkDocs - Getting Started](https://www.mkdocs.org/#getting-started).

 ## Authoring Handbook Chapters
-- Review the [chapter-template](/chapter-template.md) and use as a starting point and reference to the structure and style of the handbook.
+- Review **chapter-template.md** and use as a starting point and reference to the structure and style of the handbook.
 - To add a chapter you must update the `nav` section of the `mkdocs.yaml` in this respository to reference the new markdown document..

 ## Building a Local Copy of the Handbook